VineethReddy02/GSoC-Kubectl-Plugin-for-Postgres-Operator-tracker/weekly/week1.md

 ### TODOs for next week

-- Spend some time on other kubectl plugins.
+- Start working on plugin as the upcoming week implementation needs to be started.
-- Spend some time in understanding kubernetes.
+- Understand the operator codebase by looking into it's implementation.
-- Understand the usage of postgres operator and it's internals.
+- Inspect the internals of postgres operator.